Abduliokhanio/react-redux-base/README.md

 ### Notes
-hooks = allow react functions to be backwords compatable. they allow for the use of state and life-cycle methods!
+hooks = allow react functions to be backwords compatable. they allow for the use of state and life-cycle methods! thunk = allows us to return functions rather then objects from our actions file